tisztamo/FunctionWranglers.jl/README.md

     smap!(outputs, wrangler::FunctionWrangler, args...)

-Maps a single set of arguments using all the functions into a preallocated array.
+Map a single set of arguments using all the functions into a preallocated array.

 ```julia
   | | |_| | | | (_| |  |  Version 1.5.2 (2020-09-23)